How would you like to tour a magnificent urban forest without looking up from your phone?

 Join me in a look at this month’s flowering trees.
 You’ll learn a few fun facts about each and enjoy a couple surprises along the way.

-The Balboa Park trees in bloom, January 2021 are:
+The Balboa Park trees in bloom during January are:

 - Pink-Ball / Strawberry Snowball